casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/upgrade-contract.md

 ### Step 3.
 Build the contract Wasm

-Use these commands to prepare and build the new contract:
+Use these commands to prepare and build the newly added contract:

 ```bash
 make prepare